|Peninsula Point, MI|

 After materials were landed in June 1902, the exterior of the lighthouse was resurfaced with pressed brick, and dormer windows were added to the dwelling.
 The old boathouse was also relocated to a site behind the lighthouse and converted into a barn.

-The station’s last keeper, Captain James Armstrong was born in New York City in 1861, but his family moved to South Manitou Island when he was three.
-At the age of twenty-one, James Armstrong joined the Coast Guard, after a few years of experience as a sailor, but when his mother implored him to give up the hazardous work, he complied and accepted a position as assistant keeper at South Manitou Lighthouse.
-On October 1, 1889, Armstrong accepted a transfer to become head keeper at Point Peninsula.
+Captain James Armstrong, the station’s last keeper, was born in New York City in 1861, but his family moved to South Manitou Island on Lake Michigan when he was three.
+After a few years of experience as a sailor, James joined the Coast Guard at the age of twenty-one, but when his mother implored him to give up the hazardous work, he complied and accepted a position as second assistant keeper at South Manitou Lighthouse in 1885.
+James was promoted to first assistant in 1887, and then on October 1, 1889, he accepted a transfer to become head keeper at Point Peninsula.

-When Captain Armstrong arrived on the peninsula there were no roads, and travel had to be made on horseback or by hiking on Indian trails.
+When Captain Armstrong arrived on the peninsula there were no roads, so any travel from the station by land had to be made on horseback or by hiking on Indian trails.
 Keeper Armstrong often related that he had to use a wheelbarrow to bring his belongings to the lighthouse.
 Not used to the isolation, Keeper Armstrong attempted to secure a transfer, but after a few years, crude roads were established and Armstrong’s wife and six children grew to like the area.
 As deep snow prevented students from reaching the peninsula’s schoolhouse in the winter, the school session included the summer months.

 Minneapolis Shoal Lighthouse was established roughly seven miles southwest of Point Peninsula in 1936, and as most shipping now passed southward of this light, the lights at Point Peninsula and Eleven-Foot Shoal were discontinued that year.